ethan0905/ft_transcendence/README.md

 ````

 Then try fetching some datas:
-1. Set the request method to GET.
+1. Set the request method to `GET`.
-2. Set the request URL to https://api.intra.42.fr/v2/cursus.
+2. Set the request URL to `https://api.intra.42.fr/v2/cursus`.
-3. Click on the Headers tab and add a new header with the key Authorization and the value Bearer YOUR_ACCESS_TOKEN (replace YOUR_ACCESS_TOKEN with your actual access token).
+3. Click on the Headers tab and add a new header with the key `Authorization` and the value `Bearer YOUR_ACCESS_TOKEN` (replace YOUR_ACCESS_TOKEN with your actual access token).
-4. Click on the Send button to make the request.
+4. Click on the `Send` button to make the request.
 ````json
 [
 	{